eduNEXT/tutor-contrib-edunext-distro/README.md

 - [bragi](https://github.com/eduNEXT/ednx-saas-themes/tree/edunext/mango.master)

 Defining a DISTRO_DEFAULT_SITE_THEME argument with a color will set a default theme, however, if not specified the default theme will be the first on the DISTRO_THEMES_NAME set of themes.

+:warning: **NOTE**: From Olmo version Distro has not defaulted themes.
+Now it is necessary to add the themes in ``config.yml`` file.
+See [How to add a theme](https://github.com/eduNEXT/tutor-contrib-edunext-distro#how-to-add-a-theme).

 ## How to add a theme